Tickford Priory

-In 1621 King James I sold the abbey to his physician, Dr Henry Atkins.
+In 1621, King James I sold the abbey to his physician, Dr Henry Atkins.
 The current Georgian mansion was built by the Hooton family on the site of a medieval priory.
 By the early 18th century, some former Tickford Priory buildings were still standing, but they were in poor condition.
-Around c1767 Thomas Hooton built the house that stands today.
+Around 1767, Thomas Hooton built the house that stands today.
 Much of the fabric of this building is believed to have come from the Tickford Priory.
 There is a family vault to rear of the premises in the grounds of the Priory Burial Ground also a tall Obelisk which was erected by Thomas Hooton in memory of his wife Sarah.
 Another feature of the Abbey is the Gazebo, restored and modernized in 1987 under initiative of the Buckinghamshire Historic Buildings Trust, which stands by the River Ouse in the extensive grounds of the house.
 The Obelisk and Gazebo are both listed ancient monuments.

-In 1846 George Lucas sold the Abbey to William Powell.
+In 1846, George Lucas sold the Abbey to William Powell.
 It was William Powell who created the magnificent Tickford Park and built the two lodges at the end of the drive.
 Over the next century, the abbey had a number of owners: Richard Mansel Oliver Massey (1869), Evan Williams (1881), Phillip Butler (1883), William Wates (1891), Phillip E Butler, son of previous owner (1901), Major William John Chesshyre Butler (1903).
 It is assumed that the Butler family let Abbey in the following few years, hence the reason for the number of occupiers in such a short time: Colonel William Henry Allison (1907), Michael John Godby (1911) and Colonel Butler (1915).

-In 1930 March, Dr Douglas Ernest Mannering Douglas-Morris was running a private hospital at the Abbey.
+In March 1930, Douglas Ernest Mannering Douglas-Morris was running a private hospital at the Abbey.
 He changed the name to Tykeford Abbey Nursing Home.

 The Grade II listed building, built on the site of Tickford Priory, is now a residential and dementia care home called Tickford Abbey, owned and managed by care charity Greensleeves Care.